cseanburns/personal_knowledge_mgmt/src/8-project-setup-wikipedia-part-1.md

 **The Wikipedia article must be a stub article,** which are articles that are
 ["deemed too short to provide encyclopedic coverage of a subject."][wikistub]
-You will analyze the article for informational shortcomings, and collect sources that will address those shortcomings using the search skills and source knowledge you have and will acquire this semester.
+You will analyze the article for shortcomings, and collect sources that will address those shortcomings using the search skills and source knowledge you have and will acquire this semester.